The Most DELICIOUS, Ultimate Vanilla Frosting

 - The longer you beat the frosting, the thicker it becomes.
 If it gets a bit runny once the sugar has fully dissolved, just keep beating it in one spot and it will thicken up.
 After this the “thickness” spreads to the rest of the mixture when you incorporate it.

-- The frosting will be quite thick at this stage.
+- The frosting will be quite thick at this stage (depending on the cream cheese you used).
 If I’m using the frosting for layer cakes, I use it as it is.
 Just stir it a bit with a metal spoon to smooth out the biggest air bubbles.

 - Signs of my perfect consistency: when you tap the side of the bowl, the frosting jiggles.
 When you scoop up a spoon, it takes about 2,5 - 3 seconds to drop off the spoon, back into the bowl.

 * THIS RECIPE ONLY WORKS WHEN THE INGREDIENTS ARE SUPER COLD.
 Both the cream and cream cheese should have been in the fridge, on the lowest shelf, overnight.
 Make sure your kitchen isn’t hot when you mix the frosting.